view our retreats

 It is seen in the glistening silver leaves of the olive grove and blood-moon beams that rise mid bay and bring one’s eyes to tears.
 Smelt in the lavender blossoms that soothe the soul when the breeze passes through the valley.

-• Yoni
+• Jonathan

-Due to his parent’s decision to move to New Zealand, connect with nature, and seek deeper purpose in life, Yoni grew up in a spiritually abundant and experiential environment that heavily influenced who he is today.
+Due to his parent’s decision to move to New Zealand, connect with nature, and seek deeper purpose in life, Jonathan grew up in a spiritually abundant and experiential environment that heavily influenced who he is today.

 This passion took form during his bachelor's degree at NYU’s Gallatin school for individualized studies, where Yoni researched and wrote a thesis about the effects of narratives and ideology on the development of self/identity and the power of meditation and psychedelics to reconnect with our true/natural essence.

-• Uriel
+• Uri

 His involvement in the family’s restaurant business over the years, including opening and managing a number of the group's concepts, eventually led him to pick up his knife and enter the kitchen, delving into the world of cooking / culinary arts.

-Throughout the past 7 years, Uriel completed extensive studies in farm-to-table culinary arts at the International Culinary Center in NYC and has spent time working at a number of the world’s most acclaimed restaurants – Noma, Ikoyi, Amass, Estela, and Blue Hill.
+Throughout the past 7 years, Uri completed extensive studies in farm-to-table culinary arts at the International Culinary Center in NYC and has spent time working at a number of the world’s most acclaimed restaurants – Noma, Ikoyi, Amass, Estela, and Blue Hill.